 - Make the rub by combining the ingredients in a small bowl or use a mortar and pestle to make it into a paste.

-- Prep the pork shoulder by patting it dry on all sides with paper towels and trim excess fat.
-With a very sharp knife, score the fat side with a ½" crosshatch pattern going all the way through the fat down to the skin.
+- Prep the pork shoulder by patting it dry on all sides with paper towels and trim off excess fat.
+With a very sharp knife, score the fat side with a ½" crosshatch pattern going all the way through the fat, but not into the flesh.

-- Apply the rub marinade on all sides and either ideally cover and refrigerate overnight or let it sit out for a few hours to marinate.
+- Apply the rub marinade on all sides and either ideally refrigerate overnight or let it sit out for a few hours to marinate.

 - Preheat the oven to a low 275° F / 135° C.

-- Place the roast on a double foil-lined rimmed baking sheet or roasting pan and then into the oven.
+- Cook the roast: Place the pork roast on a double foil-lined rimmed baking sheet or roasting pan and then into the oven.
 You can also use a wire rack to set the roast on so the air circulates all the way around.

 - When the internal temperature of the roast reaches 175° F, remove it from the oven.
-Use an instant-read probe thermometer to verify.
+Use an instant-read probe thermometer to verify doneness.

-- Rest uncovered for 30 minutes or longer.
+- Rest uncovered for at least 30 minutes.
 The temperature will rise another 5 to 10 degrees.

 - Optional sear for even crispier skin: If your roast didn't get super crispy, you can sear it in a hot oven for a short period of time.
-After resting the pork shoulder for 30 minutes or longer, preheat your oven to 450° F. Place the roast back in the oven to sear.
+After resting the pork shoulder for 30 minutes, preheat your oven to 450° F. Place the roast back in the oven to sear.
 This will require rotating every 5 minutes or so until it is seared on all sides: 10 to 20 minutes total depending on your oven.

 - Serve it by slicing it against the grain or shredding it.
 Serve warm.

 - Temper the meat (bring to room temperature) before roasting.
 This will promote even cooking.

-- Figure a cooking time of about 35 to 60 minutes per pound in a 275° F oven (yes, there are a lot of variables).
+- Cook time will be approx 35 to 60 minutes per pound in a 275° F oven (yes, there are a lot of variables).
 This 11.6 pound shoulder took 6.5 hours.